 The visual editor (or WYSIWYG: What you see is what you get editor) in WordPress is the standard advanced version, which is fairly limited and can prove very annoying as it strips out paragraphing and line breaks.

-TinyMCE can stop these tags from being removed, making for a much easier and smoother writing process.
-TinyMCE also adds extra functionality to the visual editor with other options such as advanced image, advanced link, context menus, emotions and more.
+TinyMCE can stop these tags from being removed and offers a much easier and smoother writing process.
+TinyMCE also adds extra functionality to the visual editor with other options such as emotions and more.

 #6).
 Broken Link Checker

-It goes even further by providing an interface that allows you to either edit all broken links or unlink them from just one page in the admin area.
+It has an interface where you can either edit all broken links or unlink them from just one page in the admin area.
 This is a huge time saver.

 #6).
 WP-DB Manager

-I would be at a loss without this plugin.
-Not only does it manage your database by scheduling backups and e-mailing them to you, it also allows you to optimize and even repair your WordPress database – this can seriously improve the performance of your website.
+Most bloggers would be at a loss without this plugin.
+It helps manage your database by scheduling backups and e-mailing them to you.
+Also, it lets you optimize and even repair your WordPress database.
+This can seriously improve the performance of your website.

-Displaying related posts under your articles is extremely important if you want to lower bounce rates and keep people on your site.
+You can now easily display related posts under your articles that to this plugin.
+This is important if you want to lower bounce rates and keep people on your site.